 As a remedy, this paper proposes the application of bootstrap.
 In general, bootstrap's advantages are two fold.
 Firstly, bootstrap helps when the asymptotic distributions of the statistics of interest cannot be found or simulated.
-Secondly, even when the asymptotic distributions can be found and simulated, bootstrap method may enjoy second order efficiency.
-For the aforementioned problem, bootstrap therefore serves as an appealing solution.
-Firstly, it is hard to estimate the seasonal heterogeneity parameters in the asymptotic null distribution, and to simulate the asymptotic null distribution.
-Secondly, it can be conjectured that bootstrap seasonal unit root test inherits second order efficiency from bootstrap non-seasonal unit root test (Park, 2003).
-The only methodological literature we find on bootstrapping HEGY test is Burridge and Taylor (2004).
-Their paper centers on seasonal heteroscadasticity, designs a bootstrap-aided augmented HEGY test, reports its simulation result, but does not give theoretical justification for their test.
-It will be shown (Remark \ref{Re:seasonal iid bootstrap}) that their bootstrap approach is inconsistent under the general seasonal heterogeneous setting \eqref{PAR1}.
+Secondly, even when the asymptotic distributions can be found and simulated, bootstrap method may enjoy second-order efficiency when these asymptotic distributions are pivotal.
+For the aforementioned problem, bootstrap serves as an appealing solution.
+Firstly, it is hard to estimate the periodically varying parameters in the asymptotic null distributions, and it is hard to simulate these asymptotic null distributions.
+Secondly, it can be conjectured that the bootstrap seasonal unit root test inherits second order efficiency from the bootstrap non-seasonal unit root test when the asymptotic distributions are pivotal; see \cite{park2003}.
+The methodological literature we find on bootstrapping the HEGY test only includes \cite{burridge2004bootstrapping,cavaliere2017wild}.
+It will be shown in Remark \ref{Re:seasonal iid bootstrap} that none of these bootstrap approaches is consistent under the general periodic setting \eqref{PAR1}.

-To cater to the general heterogeneous setting \eqref{PAR1}, this paper designs new bootstrap tests, namely 1) seasonal iid bootstrap augmented HEGY test, and 2) seasonal block bootstrap unaugmented HEGY test.
-To generate bootstrap replicates, the first test get residuals from season-by-season augmented HEGY regressions, and then applies seasonal iid bootstrap to the whitened regression errors.
-On the other hand, the second test starts with season-by-season unaugmented HEGY regressions, and then handles the correlated errors with seasonal block bootstrap proposed by Dudek, Leśkow, Paparoditis, and Politis (2014).
-Our paper establishes the Functional Central Limit Theorem (FCLT) for both bootstrap tests.
-Based on the FCLT, the consistency for both bootstrap approaches is proven.
-To the best of our knowledge, this result gives the first justification for bootstrapping HEGY tests under \eqref{PAR1}.
+To cater to the general periodic setting \eqref{PAR1}, this paper designs new bootstrap tests, namely 1) the seasonal iid bootstrap augmented HEGY test, and 2) the seasonal block bootstrap unaugmented HEGY test.
+When calculating the test statistics, the two tests run HEGY regression using all data in order to preserve the orthogonal structure of the HEGY regression.
+On the other hand, when generating bootstrap replicates, both tests conduct season-by-season regressions to duplicate the periodic structure of the original data.
+In particular, the first test obtains residuals from season-by-season augmented HEGY regressions, and then applies the seasonal iid bootstrap to the whitened regression errors, while the second test starts with season-by-season unaugmented HEGY regressions, and then handles the correlated errors with the seasonal block bootstrap proposed by \cite{dudek2014generalized}.
+We establish the Functional Central Limit Theorem (FCLT) for both bootstrap tests and then demonstrates the consistency of both bootstrap procedures.